ziwicikyus/linux-log-analyzer/README.md

 Usage

-be sure that the log file is in the wright location.
+be sure that the log file is in the right location.

 run the script:D